Tickets: From £10 (limited availability so book early)

 Travelling from the beaches of Bamburgh to the bridges of Ouseburn, A Song for Ella Grey is a wild and darkly romantic story about the seductive power and pain of being sixteen and in love.

-Tyne and Wear author David Almond is the winner of the Hans Christian Andersen Award, Whitbread Book Award, Newbery Medal and, most recently, The Guardian children’s fiction award.
+Tyne and Wear author David Almond is the winner of the Hans Christian Andersen Award, Whitbread Book Award, Carnegie Medal and, most recently, The Guardian children’s fiction award.
 He is rightly hailed as one of the most important writers for this generation of young people.

 “A Song For Ella Grey is a triumph” The Guardian (book review)